-212. Customers with an installed capacity of greater than 1.5MVA (owned by Powerco and excluding Kinleith) are characterised as follows:
+214. Customers with an installed capacity of greater than 1.5MVA (owned by Powerco and excluding Kinleith) are characterised as follows:

-Region Number of large customers Total installed capacity
+Region Total installed capacity

 Eastern Region 47 customers Over 192 MVA

 Western Region 52 customers Over 190 MVA

-213. The installed capacity of Powerco's major industrial customers by industry sector is illustrated in Figure 10 below.
+215. The installed capacity of Powerco's major industrial customers by industry sector is illustrated in Figure 11 below.